"I got a citation! What do I do?"

 Paying the Scheduled Fine

-- The Court accepts cash, checks, and money orders by mail or in person.
+- The Court accepts cash, personal checks, and money orders by mail or in person.
 Checks and money orders should be made payable to "City of Tomball".
 Company checks and temporary checks are not acceptable.

 - Credit cards (MasterCard and Visa) are accepted at the Court Clerk's office.
 Credit card holders need to appear in person with photo ID.